Soumithri/coding_problems/README.md

 # coding_problems

-Coding problems is a repository which has solutions to top interview coding problems in Python 3.
+Coding problems is a repository which has solutions to top interview coding questions in Python 3.

 ## Requirements